shaifalikanji/Udacity-Restaurant-Reviews-mws-Project5/README.md

 ### 1. Get a MapBox API key

 1. Note: You can delete your key after you are done you have completed your project if you wish to.
--If you do not already have a MapBox account, go ahead and create one
+2. If you do not already have a MapBox account, go ahead and create one
-•	MapBox API is free to use (no need to provide any payment information)
+3. MapBox API is free to use (no need to provide any payment information)
-•	If you would like to use Google Maps, there is a google-maps branch of the starter code.
+4. If you would like to use Google Maps, there is a google-maps branch of the starter code.
 You'll need your own Google Maps API key

-•	source: www.udacity.com
+source: www.udacity.com

 ### 2. Get the map on the screen

-•	Head over to your account and create a token.
+1. Head over to your account and create a token.
 Replace the text <your MAPBOX API KEY HERE> inside of main.js file with your key.
-•	Using Google Maps instead?
+2. Using Google Maps instead?
 Replace the text YOUR_GOOGLE_MAPS_API_KEY in index.html and restaurant.html with your own key.
-•	For rendering the map for individual restaurants place your API key in the restaurant_info.js file.
+3. For rendering the map for individual restaurants place your API key in the restaurant_info.js file.
-•	Once you add above KEY’s, open your browser and view the website from the server.
+4. Once you add above KEY’s, open your browser and view the website from the server.
-•	If you are unable to reload your website you can try the following options:
+5. If you are unable to reload your website you can try the following options:

-1. You may have to select shift-F5 to reload the website
+### You may have to select shift-F5 to reload the website
-2. Use developer tools>application>refresh the cache and cookies
+1. Use developer tools>application>refresh the cache and cookies
-3. You can right click the reload button(on the URL link) and click "Empty Cache and Hard Reload".
+2. You can right click the reload button(on the URL link) and click "Empty Cache and Hard Reload".
-4. Or you can click “Hard Reload”
+3. Or you can click “Hard Reload”
-•	May have to change your port 8000 to 5500
+4. You may have to change your port 8000 to 5500

 Source: www.udacity.com

 Note: If you are unable to see the new changes on the web page, use (command + shift + R).
 This will force your browser to reload and refresh all the resources related to the website's page.